-The aim of the festival is to promote progressive culture and to facilitate debate around current and contemporary politics.
-James Connolly of course was one of the founders of the Irish trade union movement, so one of the main goals of the festival will be to highlight the ideas of Connolly and the importance of trade unions for workers, especially among our youth.
-The festival will also promote non sexist culture and politics and will embrace progressive Irish theatre and artists, which will allow for a comfortable space for debate, that promotes the exchange of ideas and cultures.
+James Connolly was one of the founders of the Irish trade union movement, so one of our main goals will be to highlight the importance of trade unions for workers, especially among our youth.
+The festival is also more broadly committed to promoting non-sexist art, culture and politics, embracing progressive Irish theatre and artists in a comfortable space for debate that promotes the exchange of ideas.

 The James Connolly Festival 2017 will most certainly be the place where politics and culture meet.

 This years main topic of discussion and debate will be centered around the 1917 Russian Revolution and its continued relevance in Ireland and elsewhere today.

 Debates and aftershow discussions around Right2Water, Bus Éireann and the multitude of other pressing issues facing Irish people today is the thread that ties the James Connolly Festival together, making it the most unique week of the whole Irish Festival circuit.